Wave Point Consulting’s supply chain logistics case studies reveal how to grow market share and enhance performance.

 Central & Northern Vancouver Island Marine Fuelling Supply Report (2009/10)

 Mr. Darryl Anderson, Managing Director Wave Point Consulting, led a study of marine fuelling.
 Team members included Phil Davies as a senior consultant.
-Business Issue: the purpose of the supply chain study was to evaluate marine fuelling supply chain options in the geographic areas of Central and Northern Vancouver Island.
+The purpose of the supply chain logistics study was to evaluate marine fuelling distribution options in the geographic areas of Central and Northern Vancouver Island.
 The Wave Point Consulting Ltd. team interviewed major suppliers of marine fuel at coastal harbours to identify and profile existing company, franchise or independent operations, gather information on past service reductions and plans, and identify economic regulatory and environmental issues affecting fuel suppliers to marine consumers.
 The information collected by direct personal contact was supplemented by secondary data sources from fuel industry suppliers, trade media and other public data sources such as coastal community contacts, fuelling distributors, and others to identify the target list of marine fuel facilities.
 Direct telephone calls, electronic communications or in-person interviews were used to contact some marine fuelling facility operators to verify data and gather information on local issues.
-Client value-added: a complete understanding of marine fuelling options so that potential supply chains solutions and infrastructure investment decisions can address both customers needs and minimize the liability of the Harbour Authorities and the Crown.
+The client developed a complete understanding of marine fuelling options so that potential supply chains solutions and infrastructure investment decisions can address both customers needs and minimize the liability of the Harbour Authorities and the Crown.